cysouw/diathesis/text/c09_adverbials.md

 Within the German adverbials-at-large domain there are three different syntactic functions that have to be separated.
 I will call these three syntactic functions ~~Adverbial~~, ~~Preverbial~~ and ~~Secondary Predication~~.
 Basically, adverbials are syntactically free elements that modify verbs, preverbials are syntactically bound to the verbs they modify, and secondary predicates modify noun phrases, not verbs.

-Cross-secting these syntactic functions are classes of morphemes that are potentially used in more than one of these syntactic functions.
+Cross-classifying these syntactic functions are classes of morphemes that are potentially used in more than one of these syntactic functions.
 First, there are morphemes that only have adverbial function, and they are called ~~Adverbs~~.
 Second, there are morphemes that only have preverbial function, and they are called ~~Preverbs~~ (discussed in the previous chapter).
 Third, adjectives can be used in all three of the functions mentioned above, leading to (i) adjectival adverbials, called ~~Evaluatives~~ here, (ii) adjectival preverbials, called ~~Resultatives~~ here, and (iii) adjectival secondary predicates, called ~~Depictives~~ here.
 Finally, there is also a closed set of preverbial morphemes with a wide variety of origins that I will call ~~Directionals~~.

 ### Adverbials